-- Fresh lemon juice & zest - for zippy flavour and tartness.
+- Fresh lemon juice & lemon zest - For zippy flavor and tartness.

 - Corn starch (cornflour in the UK) - Something you won’t find in traditional recipes, but used here to replace the eggs and thicken the curd.

-- Light coconut milk - eggs not only thicken, they provide richness.
+- Light coconut milk - Eggs not only thicken, they provide richness.
 Light coconut milk helps to replace that richness in a eggless and dairy-free lemon curd recipe.
 Light coconut milk because we don’t want our curd to taste of coconut.

-- Turmeric - to boost that lovely yellow color.
-It's just a tiny but and you can’t taste it at all in the finished curd.
+- Turmeric - To boost that lovely yellow color.
+It's just a tiny but and you can’t taste it in the finished curd.

 - Vegan butter - Just like in traditional versions, butter is used to add extra richness and glossiness.
 As this is a dairy-free lemon curd we are using dairy-free vegan butter.
 You can omit the butter if you prefer to eat oil-free.
-It’s still really good without it but if you aren’t watching your oil intake I highly recommend adding it for that extra bit of decadence.
+It’s still really good without it, but if you aren’t watching your oil intake I highly recommend adding it for that extra bit of decadence.

-- Salt - because a pinch of salt makes everything better!
+- Salt - because a pinch of salt makes everything better whether savory or sweet!

 How to make Vegan Lemon Curd

 - Add everything else except the butter.

-Step 3 - Whisk over low/medium heat until the curd starts to thicken and can easily coat the back of a metal spoon then remove from the heat and whisk in the optional vegan butter.
+- Whisk over low/medium heat until the curd thicken and can easily coat the back of a metal spoon.

 That's all there is to it.
 It’s really hard not to eat it straight from the pan.
 Even hot it’s incredibly good.
-Just be careful if you sneak a taste as with all of that sugar it is super hot and could burn your mouth.
+Just be careful if you sneak a taste as with all of that sugar it is super hot and can burn your mouth.